KlimentLagrangiewicz/scld/README.md

 ```

 ### TODO list:
-- [ ] Improving handling of command line arguments;
+- [ ] Improving handling of command line arguments.
-- [ ] Replacing curl with boost.asio in the project;
+- [x] Replacing curl with Boost.Beast in the project.
 - [ ] Adding new options.